 Web Survey Creator has a series of standard validations for the various types of questions available in the software.
-These validations can be set up by checking a box indicating that the validation should be tested, and setting the related details for the validation.
+Checking a box indicating that the validation should be tested, and setting the related details for the validation can set up these validations.